pymupdf/PyMuPDF-Optional-Material/docs/faq.rst

 How to Handle Page Contents
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
-Every PDF page has one or more ``/Contents`` objects.
+A PDF page can have one or more :data:`contents` objects -- in fact, a page will be empty if it has no such object.
 These are stream objects describing **what** appears **where** on a page (like text and images).
 They are written in a special mini-language desribed e.g. in chapter "APPENDIX A - Operator Summary" on page 985 of the :ref:`AdobeManual`.

 Every PDF reader application must be able to interpret the contents syntax to reproduce the intended appearance of the page.

-If multiple ``/Contents`` objects are provided, they must be read and interpreted in the specified sequence in exactly the same way as if these streams were provided as a concatenation of the several.
+If multiple :data:`contents` objects are provided, they must be read and interpreted in the specified sequence in exactly the same way as if these streams were provided as a concatenation of the several.

-There are good technical arguments for having multiple ``/Contents`` objects:
+There are good technical arguments for having multiple :data:`contents` objects:

-* It is a lot easier and faster to just add new ``/Contents`` objects than maintaining a single big one (which entails reading, decompressing, modifying, recompressing, and rewriting it each time).
+* It is a lot easier and faster to just add new :data:`contents` objects than maintaining a single big one (which entails reading, decompressing, modifying, recompressing, and rewriting it each time).
-* When working with incremental updates, a modified big contents object will bloat the update delta and can thus easily negate the efficiency of incremental saves.
+* When working with incremental updates, a modified big :data:`contents` object will bloat the update delta and can thus easily negate the efficiency of incremental saves.

-For example, PyMuPDF adds new, small ``/Contents`` objects in methods :meth:`Page.insertImage`, :meth:`Page.showPDFpage()` and the :ref:`Shape` methods.
+For example, PyMuPDF adds new, small :data:`contents` objects in methods :meth:`Page.insertImage`, :meth:`Page.showPDFpage()` and the :ref:`Shape` methods.

-However, there are also situations when a single ``/Contents`` object is beneficial: it is easier to interpret and better compressible than multiple smaller ones.
+However, there are also situations when a single :data:`contents` object is beneficial: it is easier to interpret and better compressible than multiple smaller ones.

 Here are two ways of combining multiple contents of a page::